 '''

-griddedTableDef : [name], [gtID], [units]
+griddedTableDef : [name], gtID, [units]

 description?

 (provenance | provenanceRef)?

 breakpointRefs

 uncertainty?

 dataTable

 '''

-gtID (optional) An internal identifier for the table.
-Required if table is to be reused by another function or is defined outside of a function.
+gtID An internal identifier for the table.
+As of DAVE-ML 2.0, it is required for all tables or was defined outside of a function.

-units (optional) Units of measure for the table values.
+(previously was required only if the table was to be be reused by another function units (optional) Units of measure for the table values.

 A griddedTableDef contains points arranged in an orthogonal (but multi-dimensional) array, where the independent variables are defined by separate breakpoint vectors.
-This table definition may be specified separately from the actual function declaration; if so, it requires a gtID identifier attribute so that it may be used by multiple functions.
+This table definition may be specified separately from the actual function declaration.